Peter Paul Candy Manufacturing Company: History

 After successfully advertising on national radio in the 1930s, Peter Paul led the industry in the use of network television advertising in the early 1950s, with the Peter Paul Pixies singing that Mounds and Almond Joys were “Indescribably Delicious”, a slogan coined for a contest in 1955 by Leon Weiss of Gary, Indiana, who won $10.
 The company went on to become the first candy manufacturer to use full-color TV commercials.

 In 1972, the company introduced a candy bar named for what it did not include rather than what it did, the 15-cent (Peanut Butter with) No Jelly bar, also called the Sidekick bar.
 In 1977, they changed the name to the 20-cent Peanut Butter Bar.
 It was discontinued in 1979.

 Peter Paul acquired the York Cone Company in July 1972, gaining the successful York Peppermint Pattie, which had debuted in 1940.
 In 1978, Peter Paul was acquired for $58 million by Cadbury Schweppes, becoming the European confectionery's United States operation.
-In November 1978, Peter Paul Cadbury closed its Frankfort, Ind., manufacturing plant, and operations moved to Naugatuck.
-Hershey Company purchased Peter Paul along with their entire U.S. chocolate business from Cadbury Schweppes for $300 million in 1988.
+In November 1978, Peter Paul Cadbury closed its Frankfort, Indiana manufacturing plant, and operations moved to Naugatuck.
+The Hershey Company purchased Peter Paul along with their entire U.S. chocolate business from Cadbury Schweppes for $300 million in 1988.

 In April 2007, the Hershey Company announced it would close Peter Paul's Naugatuck plant.
 In November 2007, operations moved to Virginia.